How to ethically volunteer with elephants in Thailand

 Hidden behind the snaps of smiling tourists and playful elephants, is the exploitation of animals, which is detrimental to local communities.

-A rash of elephant ‘sanctuaries’ in Thailand offer tourists the opportunity to work with these big beasts.
+A number of elephant ‘sanctuaries’ in Thailand offer tourists the opportunity to work with elephants.
 However, many of these elephant camps do more harm than good.

 If you’re looking to volunteer with elephants, your heart is likely in the right place.
 You just have to make sure you end up in the right place as well.